Draco3310/Gal-Friday2/README.md

 The project is currently in active development.
 See `docs/post_mvp_plan_gal_friday_v0.1.md` for upcoming features and improvements.

+## Development Tools and Configuration

+We use several tools to maintain code quality:

+- **Black**: Code formatting
+- **isort**: Import sorting
+- **mypy**: Static type checking
+- **flake8**: Style guide enforcement
+- **pytest**: Testing framework
+- **pre-commit**: Git hooks to enforce quality

+Configuration for these tools is maintained primarily in **pyproject.toml** with additional configuration in **.flake8** for flake8-specific settings.
+These standardized configurations help ensure consistent code quality across local development and CI/CD pipelines.

+For contributor guidelines and detailed information on setting up the development environment, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

 [Specify your license information here]